py85252876/UVD/README.md

 # Towards Understanding Unsafe Video Generation

 In this study, we examined the capability of current video generation models to produce unsafe content.
 We compiled a dataset of 2,112 unsafe videos using unsafe prompts.
-Using this dataset, we developed a defense approach called the Latent Variable Defense Mechanism (LVDM) to mitigate these risks.
+Using this dataset, we developed a defense approach called the Latent Variable Defense Mechanism (LVD) to mitigate these risks.

 This repository contains:
 1. Introducing how to generate a training dataset